VTCSec/vtcsec.org/getting_started.md

 I highly recommend you complete [Bandit][bandit] and then work on either [Natas][natas] or [Narnia][narnia].
 If you are particulary interested in exploitation, [Io][smash] is also quite good.
 There are also other wargames linked on the [Resources][rec] page.

-One of the best ways to learn any new skill is to collaborate with others.
-To this effect, we host an [IRC][IRC_intro] channel and relayed [slack domain][slack] for club members to discuss what they are working on or trying to learn.
-We are developing a tutorial to explain how to set up a persistent connection to IRC.
-In the meantime a not-so-beautiful web interface is also available [here][irc].

 ## When you have questions
 First, [Google][goog] it.